-This paper came into being in reaction to the vast operational experience we gathered on a Not-via-enabled IPFRR testbed deployed at BME-TMIT [3].
-We found that Notvia raises serious address management issues, and it poses substantial additional CPU-load on IP routers.
-This additional management and the extra computational cost makes operators reluctant to adopt IPFRR, despite of its potential benefits.
+This paper came into being in reaction to the vast operational experience we gathered on a Not-via-enabled IP testbed deployed at BME-TMIT [3].
+Thanks to our prototype system, we are now in a position to be able to thoroughly judge on Not-via's pros and cons.
+We found that Not-via raises serious address management issues, originating from the need to hand out many not-via addresses, and it poses substantial additional CPU-load on IP routers.
+This is objectionable, as contemporary IP infrastructure, even without IPFRR, is actually struggling to keep up with the ever-increasing routing tables.
+The significant additional management and computational cost makes operators reluctant to adopt IPFRR, despite of its potential benefits.

 To improve the manageability of Not-via, we present a lightweight Not-via scheme.
-The main idea is, on the traces of [4], to adopt the concept of node-redundant trees (simply redundant trees in the sequel) for IPFRR and apply them directly to Not-via.
+The main idea is, on the traces of [4], to adopt the concept of noderedundant trees (simply redundant trees in the sequel) for IPFRR and apply them directly to Not-via.
 As shall be shown, this modification reduces the number of not-via addresses, cuts the computational complexity down to the level of plain shortest path routing, and it removes many corner cases that plague the original Not-via proposal.

 The rest of the paper is organized as follows.
-In Section II, we discuss Not-via and we summarize our operational experiences.
-In Section III, we recast Not-via over redundant trees, we discuss the issue of additional addresses and we report on a related theoretical result: a distributed algorithm which finds next-hops in redundant trees corresponding to all nodes in linear time.
+In Section 2, we discuss Not-via and we summarize our operational experiences.
+In Section 3, we recast Notvia over redundant trees, we discuss the issue of additional addresses and we report on a related theoretical result: a distributed algorithm which finds nexthops in redundant trees corresponding to all nodes in linear time.
 In contrast, this was only possible in quadratic time or worse previously.
-We implemented the modified Notvia in our prototype and in Section IV we present observations and measurement results we gathered on our testbed.
-Finally, in Section V we conclude the paper.
+We implemented the modified Not-via in our prototype and in Section 4 we present observations and measurement results we gathered on our testbed.
+Finally, in Section 5 we conclude the paper.